sa-tre/satre-specification/docs/source/pillars/supporting.md

   - Recommended
 ```

+### Data protection

-**Data protection:** Ability to ensure data is used fairly, lawfully and transparently; for specified, explicit purposes; and in a way that is adequate, relevant and limited to only what is necessary.
+Ability to ensure data is used fairly, lawfully and transparently; for specified, explicit purposes; and in a way that is adequate, relevant and limited to only what is necessary.

 ```{list-table}
 :header-rows: 1